-The South Whidbey Record won 10 awards from the Washington Newspaper Publishers Association, including awards for use of process color in a full page ad, comprehensive coverage of an issue, and color portrait photography.
+The South Whidbey Record won 12 awards from the Washington Newspaper Publishers Association, including three for First Place.

 The Record understands that seasoned, long time business people such as myself, like to think we know what is really going on in the news.
 My version of the news is tastier served up with one of my prime rib dinners.
 Advertising with the Record consistently over the years, through good times and more recently in bad, has worked and helps keep me serving up those dinners.